ErnestOYH/addressbook-level4/collated/test/Jeremy.md

         try {
             ParserUtil.parseRemark(Optional.of(remark)).ifPresent(descriptor::setRemark);
         } catch (IllegalValueException ive) {
-            throw new IllegalArgumentException("bloodtype is expected to be unique.");
+            throw new IllegalArgumentException("remark is expected to be unique.");
         }
         return this;
     }